 Gather your evidence in the form of subject leader questionnaires, lesson visits, book scrutinies, pupil/staff interviews and so on.
-These template forms are the result of research into best and current practice and they take remote/blended learning into consideration.
+These template forms are the result of research into best and current practice and we provide different versions for schools in England and Wales.
 They contain targeted questions, prompts for what to look for and evaluation options across 31 focus areas (sequencing, subject knowledge, questioning, etc).

 Lessons Learned Subject Development Review

-Once the evidence is gathered, use our printable dashboards to analyse the outcomes by unpicking the data to draw out your strengths and areas for development and understand any anomalies.
+Once the evidence is gathered, use our printable reporting screens to analyse the outcomes by unpicking the data to draw out your strengths and areas for development and understand any anomalies.
 Reviews will start at subject level but can build to school level or allow individuals to consider their own performance and development needs.

 Lessons Learned Subject Development Playback